DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

 \subsubsection{Airy stress function}

+In the two-dimensional stress and strain problems, the Maxwell stress function in \Cref{eq:Airy_Morera} can be reduced to the Airy stress function, i.e., $\Phi_{11}=\Phi_{22}=0$, $\Phi_{33}\neq0$:

-Airy stress function is a special and simple form of the Maxwell stress function to tackle the plane problems.
+Airy stress function is a special and simple form of the Maxwell stress function for plane problems.
 Only the stress function component $\Phi_{33}$ of the Maxwell stress function is not zero, so we use Airy function $\phi_{A}$ to replace the only Maxwell stress function not equal to zero.
 Thus, the \Cref{eq:stress equtaions 3d} can be simplified to

-where $l$ and $m$ are the direction cosines of the outer normal to the boundary curve; $\bar{t}_{x}$ and $\bar{t}_{y}$ are the surface tractions acting on the boundary surface; $\nabla^{2}\nabla^{2}$ is a biharmonic operator, which is expressed in the Cartesian coordinate system as :
+where $l$ and $m$ are the direction cosines of the outer normal to the boundary curve; $\bar{t}_{x}$ and $\bar{t}_{y}$ are the surface tractions acting on the boundary surface; $\nabla^{2}\nabla^{2}$ is the biharmonic operator, which is expressed in the Cartesian coordinate system as :